p-enel/yaga-example/README.md

 ## Files

 Here is a list of the source files and what they relate to:
-- `leakycell.py` and `leakyRNNs.py` are custom implementations of echo state networks in `PyTorch`
+- `leakycell.py` and `leakyRNNs.py` are custom implementations of a leaky recurrent layer and echo state networks in `PyTorch`
 - `genetic_algorithm.py` contains all the classes of the genetic algorithm
-- `sequential_task.py` contains all the functions to create inputs and outputs for the sequential task described above
+- `sequential_task.py` contains all the functions to create inputs and outputs and train the network for the sequential task described above
-- `config.py` allows you to specify parameters for the example such as the nature of the optimized parameters, and parameters of the optimization itself
+- `config.py` allows you to specify parameters for the example such as the network parameters, and parameters of the optimization itself
 - `utils.py` contains helper functions
 - `main.py` contains the main script to run the example